-In Thematic Unit 3, students learned about the vast infrastructure system engineered to convey waste, both stormwater and sanitary sewage (often in the same tunnel) away from where we live, work and play.
+In Thematic Unit 3, students learned about the vast infrastructure system engineered to convey waste, both stormwater and sanitary sewage (In many older cities, they are often carried in the same pipe called a "combined sewer) away from where we live, work and play.
 During dry weather, the combined sewer system and waste water treatment plants have the capacity to transport and treat all the sanitary sewage entering the system.
 However, when flow in the sewer increases as a result of rainfall and/or snowmelt, the treatment plants may reach their capacity.
-When system capacity is reached, the sewer system allows for combined sewage to discharge to nearby water bodies from combined sewer outfalls (164 of them) to prevent and protect neighborhoods and these wastewater plants from flooding.
+When system capacity is reached, the sewer system allows for combined sewage to discharge to nearby water bodies from combined sewer outfalls to prevent and protect neighborhoods and these wastewater plants from flooding.
+Although agricultural runoff is the greatest water pollution concern in Wilmington, overflow from combined sewers this is a major concern for upstream Philadelphia and the Delaware River Basin of which Wilmington is a part.